Koredotcom/docs/docs/xo/apis/automation/get-faqs-from-knowledge-task-V2.md

   <tr>
    <td><strong>language</strong>
    </td>
-   <td>The Bot language which is identified by the language acronym.
+   <td>The Bot language which is identified by the language code.
 For example, <em>en</em> for English and <em>de</em> for German.
 The user can set the default language of the bot.
    </td>
    <td>Required
    </td>